-SMTC's continues to invest in new processes and equipment that enable the assembly of industry leading product designs.
-In 2016, investments were made in automated 3D solder paste inspection, 3D x-ray inspection, high volume selective wave solder, PCBA cleaning and conformal coating, ultrasonic welding of plastics, potting of electronics, computer numerical control machining of precision metal parts and automated cable stripping and crimping for wire harnesses.
+SMTC continues to invest in new processes and equipment that enable the assembly of industry leading product designs.
+In 2017, investments were made in automated 3D solder paste inspection, 3D x-ray inspection, in-line Automated Optical Inspection (AOI), high volume selective wave solder, ultrasonic welding of plastics, the addition of a Class 5 clean room and automated cable stripping and crimping for wire harnesses.

 We believe that SMTC applies best-in-class quality programs, processes and metrics to achieve exceptional quality standards.
-We endeavor to fully understand the quality requirements for every customer and we continuously review and improve our quality performance to exceed customer expectations.
+We endeavor to fully understand the quality requirements for every customer and we continuously review to improve our quality performance to exceed customer expectations.
 All SMTC sites currently use Computer Integrated Manufacturing ("CIM"), a common quality management platform.
 The CIM system tracks quality assurance processes in real-time and reports on all steps in the manufacturing process.
 SMTC is continuing to make investments in quality, and is in the process of replacing the existing CIM system with Factory Logix, a product from Aegis Industrial Software.
 This investment will improve transaction control on the production floor and traceability at the component and product level.
 We use a customer-centric, team-based approach to quality assurance.
 Dedicated professionals work with our customers to determine key quality requirements, and where applicable, they ensure suppliers adhere to those standards as well.
 All SMTC sites are certified with the International Organization for Standardization ("ISO") ISO-9001 quality management system standard and ISO-13485 medical standards.
+In 2017 SMTC updated all ISO 9001 registrations to the latest level (2015 version of the standard).
 All SMTC sites have also achieved the Environmental Management Standards ISO-14001 certification.
-Each of these standards is governed by the ISO.
-SMTC builds PCBAs according to IPC standards, organizations such as Underwriters Laboratories, a safety consulting and certification company and Canadian Standards Association, in compliance with customer requirements.
+SMTC builds PCBAs according to IPC standards, an association connecting the electronic industries, and has been an IPC member since 1991.
+We also work closely with standards organizations such as Underwriters Laboratories, a safety consulting and certification company and Canadian Standards Association, in compliance with customer requirements.
+Our Fremont and Chihuahua Mexico locations are registered FDA facilities and are in compliance with federal Good Manufacturing Practice and the Quality System Regulations.